nabormendonca/gpt-4v-enade-cs-2021/README.md

 This repository contains supplementary materials for the study reported in the paper "Evaluating ChatGPT-4 Vision on Brazil's National Undergraduate Computer Science Exam."

-The tables below provide an overview of the ENADE 2021 Bachelor in Computer Science exam questions, including their subject, modality, reasoning strategy, and scoring status, and the accuracy and challenges/errors of ChatGPT-4 Vision in answering them.
+The tables below provide an overview of the open and multiple-choice questions, respectively, of the ENADE 2021 Bachelor in Computer Science exam.
+Each table includes the questions' subject, modality, reasoning strategy, and scoring status, as well as the accuracy of ChatGPT-4 Vision and the main challenges/errors it faced answering them.
 Click on the links on the right-most column of each table to view the model's full conversations and the expert assessments (when available) for each question in English and Portuguese.

-**Open Questions**:
+**Open Questions**

 | #  | Subject                 | Modality | Reasoning Strategy | Status     | Model Accuracy | Model Challenges / Error Categories | Model Conversations and Expert Assessments                                  |
 |----|-------------------------|----------|--------------------|------------|----------------|----------------------------|----------------------------------------------------------------------------|